SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 rat 10\|bat 20
 [/input]
 [output]
-You slayed rat.
+You defeated a rat.
-You slayed bat.
+You defeated a bat.
 You've made it!
 Bitcoins: 0
 Health: 70